CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: System Model

-We describe next the protocol of server $s$.
-The protocol description is categorized based on the type of action - reception of messages from clients, reception of messages from other servers, and internal actions.
-These are formally described respectively in Algorithms \ref{alg:inputactions_clients}, \ref{alg:input_actions}, \ref{alg:internal_actions}.
-Our algorithm description uses a function $ObjectIndex:\mathcal{X}\rightarrow \{1,2,\ldots,K\}$ with $ObjectIndex(X_i) = i.$ The descriptions also use the notation $\Pi:\mathcal{N}\rightarrow 2^{\mathcal{N}}$ to be the standard projection function.
+The formal specification of actions and corresponding state transitions are described in Figures \ref{alg:input_actions}\ref{alg:inputactions_clients} and \ref{alg:internal_actions}; here we provide a textual description.
+The server protocol description is categorized based on the type of action - reception of messages from clients, reception of messages from other servers, and internal actions.
+In our description, we use function $ObjectIndex:\mathcal{X}\rightarrow \{1,2,\ldots,K\}$ with $ObjectIndex(X_i) = i.$ We also denote $\Pi:\mathcal{N}\rightarrow 2^{\mathcal{N}}$ to be the standard projection function.